"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Design and Implementation

 \textbf{Exploration:} This phase focuses on expanding existing contributions, ensuring that most are substantively addressed.
 Workshop participants suggested assessing sufficiency by examining the completeness of the argumentative structure.
 Telling-style agents could identify underexplored arguments and instruct participants to elaborate on them from specific missing angles.
 Selling-style agents would encourage such elaboration by underscoring its potential significance.
 Participating-style agents extend these contributions themselves, contributing complementary content to foster further exploration.

-\textbf{Negotiation:} In this phase, sufficiency is indicated when all of the inconsistencies emerged earlier have been resolved, with consensus reached on each issue.
-Participants noted that agents could identify unresolved disagreements and stimulate discussion towards resolution.
+\textbf{Negotiation:} In this phase, sufficiency is indicated when inconsistencies emerged earlier have been resolved, with consensus reached on each issue. \mxj{However, achieving full agreement may not always be the ideal outcome, such as when it risks suppressing healthy disagreement or forcing premature convergence.
+Therefore, a valid "consensus" in this context also encompasses states where distinct viewpoints are clearly clarified and acknowledged.} Participants noted that agents could identify unresolved disagreements and stimulate discussion towards such resolution.
 Telling-style agents could propose concrete approach for reaching consensus and ask participants to engage accordingly.
 Selling-style agents would pair this guidance with persuasion about the value of resolving the issue (e.g., benefits, risks of deferral).
 Participating-style agents present their own stance as a starting point for engaging others in co-developing negotiated agreements.

-\textbf{Co-Construction:} The final phase focuses on collaboratively synthesizing agreements reached and linking them to practical applications or reflective insights.
-Participants described success as the production of a collective synthesis—authored either by a single contributor or co‑constructed turn by turn—that encompasses all points of agreement and is supported by substantial reflections on the knowledge developed.
-In this phase, telling-style agents explicitly instruct participants to produce a holistic summary, specifying which issues to address and from which perspectives to reflect.
-Selling-style agents, in addition to providing guidance, advocate for the value of comprehensive summarizing and reflection.
-Participating-style agents initiate a partial summary with their own reflections, intentionally leaving space for others to complete and enrich the synthesis.
+\textbf{Co-Construction:} The final phase focuses on collaboratively synthesizing agreements reached and linking them to practical applications or reflective insights. \mxj{Participants identified the active process of synthesis—rather than just the resulting artifact—as the critical mechanism for solidifying consensus.
+Consequently, success was defined as a collective synthesis where contributors explicitly articulate the agreed knowledge, supported by substantial reflection.} In this phase, telling-style agents explicitly instruct participants to produce a holistic summary, specifying which issues to address and from which perspectives to reflect.
+Selling-style agents, in addition to providing guidance, advocate for the value of comprehensive summarizing and reflection. \mxj{Participating-style agents, acknowledging the potential labor burden, initiate a partial summary with their own reflections to scaffold the process, yet intentionally leave gaps for users to complete and enrich.}